kevinolega/callcentertrainingtips/_posts/2014-01-20-ask-application-process.md

 categories: [Lessons]
 ---

-When I started working in a call centre.
+When I started working in a call center.

 I had no idea what people are doing.